lenagavrilov/automation_project/readme.md

 Counter from collections.

-Also, You will need to connect to database "automation" and edit your server settings in file "main", in "connection" variable, so the program will be able to compare actual data with expected data in automation table.
+Also, You will need to connect to database "automation" and edit your server settings in file "main", in "connection" variable, so the program will be able to compare actual data with expected data in "automation" database.

 In the end the program will give you results like this (for the site you entered):